 NCDHHS is committed to improving the health, safety, and well-being of all North Carolinians.
 Through complementary initiatives in the Healthy Opportunities Portfolio, NCDHHS seeks to look beyond what is typically thought of as "health care" and invest more efficiently and strategically in health.
 Healthy Opportunities is dedicated to creating a statewide infrastructure to link health care and human services providers and to pursuing targeted, strategic investments to impact social drivers of health.
 Social drivers of health are conditions such as food insecurity, housing instability, unmet transportation needs and interpersonal violence; these challenges have a deep impact not only on a person's health, safety, and well-being but also on health care utilization and costs.
 Several initiatives within the Healthy Opportunities portfolio are intended for use by all populations - for example, standardized screening questions and NCCARE360, a closed loop referral system shared between health and human service providers.
 Some initiatives are embedded in Medicaid - for example, requirements and opportunities for statewide prepaid health plans to invest in social drivers and regional Healthy Opportunities Pilots that seek to test and evaluate the impact of providing select evidence-based, nonmedical interventions related to housing, food, transportation and interpersonal safety to high-needs Medicaid enrollees.
-For more information related to the Healthy Opportunity portfolio, visit NCDHHS' Healthy Opportunities website.22
+For more information related to the Healthy Opportunity portfolio, visit NCDHHS' Healthy Opportunities website.25

-21 North Carolina Department of Health and Human Services. (n.d.).
+24 North Carolina Department of Health and Human Services. (n.d.).
 Money Follows the Person.

-Back at Home Program
+Back@Home North Carolina Program

-In response to Hurricane Florence - and in partnership with NCHFA, North Carolina Coalition to End Homelessness (NCCEH), and other provider agencies throughout the state - NCDHHS developed and established a targeted rehousing program to serve a select high-needs population with no path out of the disaster shelters.
-Back at Home offered the following housing related services for households who were currently homeless or at risk of homelessness: housing navigation services, housing, rent and move-in assistance, and housing stabilization services.
-Back at Home was a tremendous success, rehousing more than 270 households, and has been recognized as a national model in disaster response.
-For more information, visit the NCCEH-sponsored Back at Home website.23
+In response to Hurricane Florence - and in partnership with NCHFA, North Carolina Coalition to End Homelessness (NCCEH), and other provider agencies throughout the state - NCDHHS developed and established a disaster rehousing program using a rapid rehousing approach to serve a select high-needs population with no path out of the disaster shelters.
+Back@Home offered the following housing related services for households who were currently homeless or at imminent risk of homelessness and affected by disaster: housing navigation services, flexible financial assistance including rental and move-in assistance, and housing stabilization services.
+Back@Home was a tremendous success, rehousing nearly 700 households, and has been recognized as a national model in disaster response.
+Created in response to Hurricane Florence, the program was utilized by a small number of households for several other disasters.
+The Back@Home disaster rehousing program is not currently operating but will be employed again should another disaster strike.
+For more information, visit the NCCEH-sponsored Back@Home website.26